Providing Component Access to Enclosing Record Objects

 Relationship With Other Idioms

 This idiom is useful when we have a record type enclosing a PO or task object.
-If the Abstract Data Machine (ADM) would instead be appropriate, the necessary visibility can be achieved without requiring this idiom solution because there would be no enclosing record type.
+If the Abstract Data Machine (ADM) would instead be appropriate, the necessary visibility can be achieved without requiring this implementation approach because there would be no enclosing record type.
 But as described in the ADM discussion, the ADT approach is usually superior.

 Notes